 Our students have clamored for a quick-reference checklist of the most important facilitation Do’s and Don’ts.
-In response, we bring you the brief, yet powerful, list below (alpha-sorted by the highlighted term or phrase).
+Therefore, we bring you this brief, yet powerful, set of reminders below (alpha-sorted by the highlighted term or phrase).

 Please note that the highlighted facilitation do’s and don’ts are linked to articles that provide additional examples, evidence, and supporting rationale.